Errors and Warnings

 UNPACKED

-Warns that unpacked structs and unions are not supported.
+Warns that unpacked structs and unions are not supported because --structs-packed was used, or by up through version 5.004.

 Ignoring this warning will make Verilator treat the structure as packed, which may make Verilator simulations differ from other simulators.
 This downgrading may also result in what would typically be a legal unpacked struct/array inside an unpacked struct/array becoming an illegal unpacked struct/array inside a packed struct/array.